Adroiti/docs-for-code-review-tools/checkstyle-RegexpHeader.md

     line 6: ^\W*$

 Lines 1 and 2 leave room for technical header lines, e.g. the "#!/bin/sh" line in Unix shell scripts, or the XML file header of XML files.
-Set the multiline property to "1, 2" so these lines can be ignored for file types where they do no apply.
+Set the multi-line property to "1, 2" so these lines can be ignored for file types where they do no apply.
 Lines 3 through 6 define the actual header content.
 Note how lines 2, 4 and 5 use escapes for characters that have special regexp semantics.

 ## Examples